Alligator

 The level of cultural diversity witnessed in Alligator was found to be above average when compared nationally for a number of language and cultural background related metrics

-Alligator's population shows cultural diversity with 17.5% born overseas and 18.6% speaking a language other than English at home.
-Christianity is the predominant religion, followed by Other at 1.7%, lower than the Rest of NT average of 6.9%.
-In ancestry, English (24.6%) and Australian (24.2%) groups are significantly higher than regional averages, while Australian Aboriginal (19.0%) is notably lower.
+Alligator's population showed cultural diversity with 17.5% born overseas and 18.6% speaking languages other than English at home.
+Christianity was the predominant religion, practiced by 40.6%.
+The 'Other' religious category comprised 1.7%, lower than the Rest of NT average of 6.9%.

 Frequently Asked Questions - Diversity